Dugchugy/TinyPotionFactory/Carpenter/Notes/Game loop plan.md

 ### handCauldron

 a cauldron that can be used to mix one fluid with one solid. only accepts input from drag and drop and items can only be output by Drag and drop.

+### sales box

+a box that items can be moved into. all items placed in it will be sold and converted into gold. accepts items from all sides (except bottom) and drag and drop